 In the past few years, we have expanded efforts in the United States, with a particular emphasis on building and supporting inclusive, tolerant communities.
 We have also expanded our international vision, building connections, and networks among successful programs in different countries.
 While we maintain a strong focus on faith communities and religious diversity, we also support efforts to promote justice for all groups experiencing discrimination or intolerance.
 We also recognize the importance of healing from the impacts of violence and trauma in building a more peaceful world.
 The picture below is a CRT trauma healing course at the Sarasota Community Bible Church.

 How We Work

-Through our informal networks, as well as through organizations like the United States Institute of Peace (USIP) and the United Religions Initiative (URI), we identify individuals and groups who have a vision for the future and the energy and passion to create sustainable change.
-The support we offer might be financial, technical, conceptual, help with grant writing, access to media or policy makers, documentation and evaluation, or networking.
-But always the goals are set by the changemakers themselves.
+Through our informal networks, as well as through local, national and international partnerships, we identify individuals and groups with a vision for the future and the energy and passion to create sustainable change.

 We offer whatever support they need – whether it is financial, technical, conceptual, help with grant writing, access to media or policymakers, evaluation, or networking.
 By functioning as an almost completely volunteer organization, we maintain our commitment to putting resources directly in the hands of individual peacemakers.